 by Editorial Staff and Contributors

-Ovarian cyst removal is surgery to remove a cyst or cysts from one or both of your ovaries.
+Ovarian cyst removal is surgery to remove a cyst or cysts from 1 or both of your ovaries.
 A laparoscopic surgery uses small incisions and specialized tools.
 It may offer faster recovery times than open surgery, which uses a larger abdominal incision.

 An ovarian cyst may need to be removed if it is: